data-edu/data-science-in-education/_book/16-teaching-data-science.md

 what learners know, such as their prior educational experiences and what resources and other individuals they have access to at work and at home.

-### Learners Learn Many Different Things (Consciously and Unconsciously)
+### Learners learn many different things (consciously and unconsciously)

 The authors of *How People Learn II* point out that individuals learn in response to different challenges and circumstances, including those in formal learning environments, such as workshops or classes.
 This learning also happens at a different rate for each individual.
 This principle implies a strategy that involves supporting learners doing data science, however and whenever they learn it.
-This means that it is both okay - and even to be expected - that learners may learn more from a problem they try to solve on their own, than from a workshop or class (or even a degree!).
+This means that it is both okay---and even to be expected---that learners may learn more from a problem they try to solve on their own, than from a workshop or class (or even a degree!).
 This also suggests that learners may learn things that we do not anticipate.

-### Meta-cognition is Important (Even Though it Sounds More Sophisticated Than it is!)
+### Meta-cognition is important (even though it sounds more dophisticated than it is!)

 Educators and educational researchers often talk about meta-cognition, or thinking (and ideas) about thinking, as if it is something only very